pusher/pusher-websocket-swift/README.md

 )
 ```

-You will then need to include an `import PusherSwiftWithEncryption` statement in any source files where you wish to use the SDK. (**N.B.
-When integrating using Swift Package Manager, encrypted channels are supported by default and there is no 'PusherSwift' module**).
+You will then need to include an `import PusherSwift` statement in any source files where you wish to use the SDK.

 ## Configuration